Sage/argos/guides-source/guides/v2_template_guide/README.md

             ]
         });

 5\.
 All Detail views must define a `createLayout()` function that defines the view `layout` property.
 The property `layout` is an array of "section" objects.
 Each section has a property named "children" which in turn is an array of "row" objects.

-The sections get turn into collapsible headers with the children being the rows of information under that header.
+The sections get turned into collapsible headers with the children being the rows of information under that header.

     // section example
     {